1958/2001 – THE MODERN DAY ERA

-With this new musical background, Billboard magazine, which kept its relevance as time went by, continued to cleverly adjust in 1958 by creating the Hot 100.
+With this new musical background, the Billboard magazine continued to cleverly adjust in 1958 by creating the Hot 100.

 We previously saw how clear the distinction was between the singer, the author and the composer.
-One man will drastically change this situation: Bob Dylan brings to the light the concept of Singer-Songwriter in 1962.
+One man will drastically change this situation: Bob Dylan.
+He brought to the light the concept of Singer-Songwriter in 1962.

-An absolute revolution, finally we move from the singer to the artist.
-The Beatles, the Rolling Stones and various others quickly flooded the market by following Dylan steps.
-Artists from the past generation like Elvis Presley end up being classified as Vocal Acts and see their artistic credibility suffer a huge backlash.
-From Beatles US explosion in 1964 until 1969, Elvis will manage to chart a mere one single out of 39 released inside the US Hot 100 Top 10, against 32 Top 10 hits from 1955 to 1963.
+An absolute revolution, suddenly we move from the singer to the artist.
+The Beatles, the Rolling Stones and various others quickly flooded the market by following Dylan‘s steps.
+Artists from the past generation like Elvis Presley end up being classified as Vocal Acts.
+Their artistic credibility suffers a huge backlash.
+From the Beatles’ US explosion in 1964 until 1969, Elvis will manage to chart a mere 1 single out of 39 released inside the US Top 10.
+It competes against 32 Top 10 hits from 1955 to 1963.

-The whole market benefited from this map-changing era with physical format pacing at a solid level of sales with a total of 385 million albums sold in the US during year 1973.
-Infinite possibilities were created by Singer-Songwriter concept; this opened the door to every single person to create music while it was something restricted to the few majors’ elite consultants before.
-A large wave of new and diverse artists broke the main audience, never the music picture has been as creative as from 1965 to 1975 with the likes Pink Floyd, Led Zeppelin, David Bowie, Michael Jackson, Jimi Hendrix, the Doors, Neil Young, Marvin Gaye, Deep Purple, ABBA, Stevie Wonder and many more hitting the shelves.
+The whole market benefited from this map-changing era with physical formats pacing at a solid level of sales.
+A total of 385 million albums were sold in the US during year 1973.
+The Singer-Songwriter concept created Infinite possibilities.
+This opened the door to every single person to create music.
+Previously, it was something restricted to the few majors’ elite consultants.
+A large wave of new and diverse artists broke the main audience.
+From 1965 to 1975 the creativity of the music scene exploded with the likes Pink Floyd, Led Zeppelin, David Bowie, Michael Jackson, Jimi Hendrix, the Doors, Neil Young, Marvin Gaye, Deep Purple, ABBA, Stevie Wonder and many more hitting the shelves.

-During that period, the Compact Cassette, first released in 1964, continuously grow, reaching the status of biggest format by 1984.
-After early 70s explosion, the overall market stabilized, with musically speaking styles less and less consensual, revealing a more marked personality a la Disco, which didn’t had past glories universal appeal.
-With Media format getting pretty old, the beginning of the 80s was a difficult period.
-For the first time since 30 years, music market went down, going from 540 million albums sold in 1978 to 420 million in 1982.
+During that period, the Compact Cassette, first released in 1964, continuously grew.
+It reached the status of biggest format by 1984.
+After its early 70s explosion, the overall market stabilized.
+In fact, music styles started to be more diverse, and thus, less and less consensual.
+These styles revealed a more marked persona, a la Disco.
+Most of these genres haven’t got the universal appeal of past glories.
+With existing formats getting pretty old, the beginning of the 80s was a difficult period.
+For the first time since 30 years, the music market went down.
+In the US, from 540 million albums sold in 1978, it decreased to 420 million in 1982.